 The only time I saw a soldier going into a bayonet fight was during my first battle in Bosnia.
 It didn’t end well.
 We encountered another small group from our unit nearby.
 They had made out an enemy position at the far end of the refinery and decided to attack it.
 I saw one of the guys fixing his bayonet to his AK-47 rifle.
 Then they disappeared.
 We also decided to move, but in another direction, towards a big warehouse building next to the refinery.

 When the battle was over we were informed that the soldier with the bayonet had been killed.
 A week later I attended his funeral.

-Hand-to-hand combat rarely happens, but if it does, it’s usually over very quickly.
-No 10 minutes long martial art scenes like in the movies.
+As it was mentioned before, hand-to-hand combat is rare to happend.
+But if it happends, it will end quickly.
+There is no 10 minutes long martial art scenes like in the movies.
 Often a situation where you have to fight your enemy barehanded is the result of not one, but multiple errors and mistakes that you have made: misjudging the tactical situation, unpreparedness, negligence, and ignorance of the most basic infantry combat rules.

 You will almost never attack your enemy barehanded; there is always something that you can use as a weapon: a spade, a chair, a knife, your rifle (as a club), even a pencil is better than nothing.